andycroll/brightonruby.com/_posts/2024/2024-06-28-who-wants-to-be-a-ruby-engineer.md

 ---
-title: "Who Want’s to be a Ruby Engineer?"
+title: "Who Wants to be a Ruby Engineer?"
 date: "2024-06-28 16:30"
 author: Drew Bragg
 author_bio_markdown: ""